splightplatform/splight-lib-python/DOCS.md

 ### Splight Components

-One of the main uses of the library is to develop new components that can run in the **Splight** Platform.
+One of the main uses of the library is to develop new components.
+A *Component* is a process that runs in the **Splight** Platform, for example, to do data processing, data ingestion, and more.
+The scope of each *Component* is defined by its developer.
+To create a *Component* (in Python as an example), you need to write at least two files: `spec.json` and `main.py`.

-A *Component* is a process that runs in the **Splight** Platform for example for data processing, or data ingestion, etc. The scope of each *Component* is defined by the user that created the component.
-To create a *Component* in Python you need to create at least two files, one is the `spec.json` file which defines configurations for the component and a `main.py` file where you will code the component's logics.
+`spec.json`: defines the component interface `main.py`: contains the actual implementation of the algorithm

-In the following example you can see the base structure of a component
+In the following code, we demonstrate a basic component that outputs a random number.
 ```python
 import random
 from time import sleep